sixswordstudio/Education/College/0 - January 2025 - Classes/GNED 1407 - Sociology/Weekly Notes/Week 4 - Slide Notes.md

 ### Weekly Activity #3
 - Throughout the semester, you'll be asked to identify and / or provide analysis from each of the sociological perspectives.
 Let's practice!
+- Weekly activity 3 = post in the Lesson Lounge.

 ### Fake News Practice for Assignment #1
 - Language Matters